Azure/bicep-registry-modules/avm/res/cognitive-services/account/README.md

 ### Example 4: _Using Customer-Managed-Keys with System-Assigned identity_

 This instance deploys the module using Customer-Managed-Keys using a System-Assigned Identity.
-This required the service to be deployed twice, once to create the System-Assigned Idenity, and one to us it for accessing the Customer-Managed-Key secret.
+This required the service to be deployed twice, once as a pre-requisite to create the System-Assigned Identity, and once to use it for accessing the Customer-Managed-Key secret.

 <details>